QingNZ/Graphlab/_pages/projects.md

   <div class="div-c">

-  <p>(Acknowledgement: This research is funded by the Australian Government through the Australian Research Council.)</p>
+  <p>This research is funded by the Australian Government through the Australian Research Council.</p>

   </div>